Saudi-US

 Saudi

-Arabia has also been urging Obama over a while now to take a stronger stand on
+Arabia has also been urging Obama for a while now to take a stronger stand on what Riyadh sees as Iran meddling and interfering in the affairs of Arab states and issues related to the Middle East.
+Though Iran denies any such

 interference.